mar-file-system/GUFI/contrib/performance/README.md

 # Running Trials and Collecting Raw Numbers

 `run.py` will extract the arguments from the configuration table and use them to run the executable.
+The executables must be findable by the environment.
 The raw numbers will be collected from stderr and placed into a temporary table.
 Statistics of the runs will be generated in temporary views and printed out, but not stored.
 Use the `--add` flag to move the raw numbers to the non-temporary table.
 The statistics will be automatically generated in the non-temporary views.
+The executable should be run at least 2 times so that stddev does not divide by 0.

 # Comparing Statistics